EOEPCA/deployment-guide/docs/prerequisites/kubernetes.md

 ## Production vs. Development

-- **Production**
+=== "Production"

     - Leverage a managed Kubernetes cluster (e.g., an enterprise Rancher deployment or a cloud provider's managed K8S).
     - Use cert-manager with Let's Encrypt or your CA for auto-renewed certificates.
     - Keep your images in a Docker Hub authenticated registry or a private repository to avoid pull-rate issues.

-- **Development / Testing**
+=== "Development / Testing"

     - A single-node cluster (Rancher, K3s, Minikube, Docker Desktop) can suffice.
     - You can manually manage TLS or skip it if everything is internal.
     - For DNS, you can use a local DNS trick like `nip.io` or edit your `/etc/hosts` as needed (less flexible, though).